Make a living while creating the life you want.

 Auditor positions are available NOW at our field offices in Texas and across the United States.

-NOTE: If you are hired, no matter where in the state or the country you begin your tax auditor career with the Comptroller’s office, you will be required to travel to Austin, Houston or Dallas for Basic Audit Training during your first four to six months of employment.
+NOTE: If you are hired, no matter where in the state or the country you begin your tax auditor career with the Comptroller’s office, you will be required to travel to Austin, Houston or Dallas for Basic Audit Training for four week-long trips during your first four to six months of employment.

 - Corpus Christi